Liberate Te Ex Inferis: Content

 The theme of the album art is based on Dante's inferno, as the songs are grouped in pairs named after the rings in hell.
 Because of this arrangement, the album is often mistakenly labeled as a concept album.
 The band members themselves, however, had nothing to do with the idea and very little input on the artwork and layout.

 The album contains several samples from the science fiction horror movie Event Horizon.
-The title of the album is also a quote from Event Horizon.
+The title of the album, which is Latin for "Free Yourself from Hell", is also a quote from Event Horizon.